Mary Church Terrell: Early life and education

 In 1871, when Mary Church was 8 years old, her parents sent her to Antioch College's Model School in Yellow Springs, Ohio, and hired a tutor to teach her German.
 In 1875, her parents moved her to Oberlin, Ohio, where she attended Oberlin public school from eighth grade through high school.
 She graduated in 1879, when she was 15.
 Church then attended Oberlin College.
 Earning her degree made her among the earliest African American women to earn a college degree.
 Terrell's class position and ability to earn a degree gave her the ability to fight against racial discrimination, giving a voice to the voiceless.
 She enrolled in the four-year "gentleman's course" instead of the expected two-year ladies' course, despite being warned that the course was difficult and that being overeducated would make it hard to find a husband.
 In the gentleman's course, she learned Latin and Greek.
 At Oberlin, Church was elected freshman-class poet, edited the college newspaper, and participated in the Aeolian women's club.
 While most of her classmates were white and she experienced occasional racial discrimination, she considered herself popular and felt her high social class carried more weight than her race.
 She earned a Bachelor of Arts degree in 1884, graduating alongside Anna J. Cooper and Ida Gibbs Hunt; the three activists would become lifelong colleagues.
 In 1888, she earned a Master of Arts.
 She also studied abroad in Europe for two years.
-Terrell's class position and ability to earn a degree gave her the ability to fight against racial discrimination, giving a voice to the voiceless.